HCMUSAssignmentWarehouse/tele-bikes-booking/README.md

 These App is Simple Single Page Applications about booking motobike by phone.
 It includes:
 * [x] Telephonist App: Get information about new booking-deal from guest via phone then create new booking-deal.
 Besides, guest can request for history and book again the booking deal that was booked success.
 * [x] Location App: Get new booking-deal from Telephonist to locate and save lat, long.
 Then, request driver for this booking deal from the nearest driver in 1000 meter radius.
-* [PointManagement App] Show information about all booking deal realtime.
+* [x] PointManagement App: Show information about all booking deal realtime.
-* [Driver App] Get request from Location App then Accept or Ignore the booking deal.
+* [x] Driver App: Get request from Location App then Accept or Ignore the booking deal.
 If Accept, update the status of the trip and the address realtime.

 Time spent: **36** hours spent in total